 SECTION 4.07 – ADMINISTRATION

 The Chair and Vice Chairs shall be administrators on all.
-The Chair shall exercise their discretion on designating other individuals administrator or moderator rights on Facebook.
+The Chair shall exercise their discretion on designating other individual’s administrator or moderator rights on Facebook.
 In addition, the Executive Board may compel the addition or removal of administrators or moderators, by means of 2/3 vote.

 ARTICLE 5 – TWITTER